samsung-cnct/terraform-provider-distro-image/README.md

 Development/Testing

-Currently only supports ami and gce for coreos and ubuntu.
+Currently only supports aws for coreos and ubuntu.

 ## Install - Build